Vancouver's neighbor to the south has it all: food, culture, and nature.

 A sleepy Vancouver suburb no more, the town of Richmond has come into its own with a thriving foodie scene, cosmopolitan charms, and plenty of alluring natural attractions.

-1 Richmond Night Market beckons tens of thousands of hungry fairgoers on weekends (through Oct.
-12 this year).
+1 Richmond Night Market beckons tens of thousands of hungry fairgoers on weekends (from May 11 through Oct.
+8 this year).
 They come in search of Canadian takes on international food—think Thai curry poutine—and authentic Asian street grub such as Korean rice cake skewers and Japanese octopus balls.

 2 Stroll or cycle along sloughs and dikes from the quaint Steveston quarter, a harbor-front cluster of 100- year-old stores, to London Heritage Farm.
 Visitors get a firsthand glimpse of bygone days at the four-acre site filled with farming and household equipment from the early 20th century.

 3 The 63-acre Terra Nova Rural Park features a community garden, natural habitats for migrating birds, and wide boardwalks for viewing Pacific sunsets.
 Its play area includes a tandem zip line, a 32-foot-high tree house, and an aerial rope walkway.